 Hugh Riley was the Secretary General and Chief Executive Officer of the Caribbean Tourism Organization, (CTO).
 During his tenure he oversaw for the CTO’s offices in Barbados, North America and Europe and led the organization’s initiatives to strengthen the Caribbean brand worldwide.

-His overall responsibility is to deliver the CTO’s mission as the Caribbean’s tourism development agency, providing specialized services and technical support to twenty-four governments and a variety of private sector members.
+His overall responsibility was to deliver the CTO’s mission as the Caribbean’s tourism development agency, providing specialized services and technical support to twenty-four governments and a variety of private sector members.
 Services include research and statistics including information technology, advocacy, marketing and public relations, human resource development, and sustainable tourism development.